 Between 2017 and 2019, our school Role Models programme reached more than 3,000 young people, spreading awareness and changing attitudes.

-Building on what we’ve learned, we’re focusing on disabled storytellers and role models in our communications.
-Disabled storytellers now regularly take over our social media channels, and lead dialogue and discussions on our online community and at Scope events.
+Building on what we’ve learned, we’re concentrating on disabled storytellers and role models in our communications.
+Disabled storytellers now regularly take over our social media channels, and lead discussions on our online community and at Scope events.